iamchenjiajun/ip/docs/README.md

 # Duke User Guide

-Duke is an interactive task management program which allows the user to store and manage tasks interactively.
+Duke is an interactive task management program which allows the user to store and manage tasks using a command-line interface.

 ## Launching Duke

+Requirements: `Java 11`

 After navigating to the folder containing `duke.jar` in the shell, run the following command.